IrekRomaniuk/AzureVmssCustomAutoScale/README.md

 * Create application Key, save this secret, you will need that later for deployment
 * Give the application "Owner" role on VMSS
 * Install [Visual Studio Tools for Azure Functions](https://blogs.msdn.microsoft.com/webdev/2016/12/01/visual-studio-tools-for-azure-functions/)
+* Create SQL Database and/or ServiceBus Topics or and Q.

+## Scaling Logic Parameters
+* These paramters decides if input data is X & Y will the scaling will be up with Z VM'S or down.
+* Please decide where to store the scaling logic parameters to be store, the options are Database or File.

 ## Deployment
 * Open solution in visual studio 2015 update 3